[Note: I'm sorry to say that it is no longer possible to provide copies

 should have included this due to his role as the father of the field (they're

-called "L-Sytems" after "L"indenmayer), but the presentation was awfully
+called "L-Sytems" after "L"indenmayer), but the presentation

 muddled, perhaps due to language problems, and as a result, he made the